The Challenging Conditions Myth

 Bared SKIN – Where The Sea Kayaking Industry Went Wrong on Cold Water Safety

-This is an ANORAK (Association of North Atlantic Kayakers) article on the historical roots of the “Challenging Conditions” myth.
+This 1995 ANORAK (Association of North Atlantic Kayakers) article explores the historical roots of the “Challenging Conditions” myth and the conflict between cold water safety advocates and sea kayaking industry influencers.

 Cold and Alone on an Icy River